-If you are currently in any of the above stages, be VERY careful.
+If you are currently in any of these stages, be VERY careful.
 Listen closely.

 Transitions are scary.
-They are foreign so we look for guidance.
-The problem is we don’t know where to look.
-In college we spend four years studying something often as a result of some under-thought, 15-minute decision.
-Then as we graduate we search by two main criteria: money and status.
+They are foreign, so we look for guidance.
+The problem is that we don’t know where to look.
+In college, we spend four years studying something often as a result of some under-thought, 15-minute decision.
+Then as we graduate, we search by two main criteria: money and status.
 Then we dive in blindly.

 No one knows your success.

 In all three scenarios, somehow we lose our thoughts.
 Without knowing it, we replace them with those around us.
 The problem is that no one knows your success.
 They don’t have a clue what you want.
 How could they?
 You might not even know.

 If you assume they do, then “career purgatory” is your next stop (as a client eloquently puts it).